Discrete Structures

 4. Use combinatorial techniques when needed in solving problems.

-6. Identify relations specifically, a partial order, equivalence, and total order relations.
+6. Identify relations; specifically, a partial order, equivalence, and total order relations.

 Textbook

-Susanna Epp, Discrete Mathematics with Applications, Thomson Learning.
+Susanna Epp, Discrete Mathematics with Applications, Thomson Learning

 Course Content